Transverse fluctuations control the assembly of semiflexible filaments

 Finally, to confirm that the main assembly mechanism switches from center-of-mass diffusion to bending fluctuations as filament lengthen, we plot $(L-1)/L^*$ against $t/t^*$, where $L^*$ and $t^*$ are respectively the crossover length and time between the two regimes.
 Our model predicts that the data should collapse onto the same master curve, with the crossover taking place at $t/t^* \approx 1$, $(L-1)/L^* \approx 1$.
 We show that this is indeed the case in Fig.~\ref{fig:rescaled}, although the collapse fails for filaments smaller than a dimer ($L \lesssim 2$), where the reaction rate is $K \approx b^3/\tau$ as expected for single monomers \cite{sciortino2008growth}.
 The collapse there is further distorted by dimerization events occurring within the first simulation time step in the denser regimes ($c \gtrsim 10^{-2}$).
 Following this initial regime (shaded area in Fig.~\ref{fig:rescaled}), the data collapse on a master curve which displays a crossover between two power-law regimes, confirming our theoretical predictions for both excluded volume and phantom systems.
 Indeed, we observe a regime with slope $1/2$ (rigid rod regime, dotted line), followed by a rather broad crossover to a linear one (fluctuations-driven regime, solid line).
+As an additional confirmation of the existence of this crossover, we also measure $K$ directly from the reaction of same-length filaments, finding a good agreement with the scaling prediction (Supplementary Material).
 While we do not observe the Gaussian regime in our simulations, we recall that our theory predicts its onset only in very long filaments $L \gg L^{**}\propto L_p^{5/3}$.
 We thus estimate $L^{**}\approx 46$ for our smallest values of $L_p$, which may put this regime out of reach of our current simulations once geometrical prefactors are taken into account.